devian2011/seeder/readme.md

         table: info
         column: id
         type: manyToOne
         fromDb: true # If column have relation with already loaded data.
-For it works, table with loaded data must have annotation
+Table with loaded data must have notation
     fixed: # If we need to fill predefined data.
 Everything works like columns section
       - - name: id
           value: 1